sick-appspace-samples/ImagePlayer/readme.md

 ## ImagePlayer
-Viewing images provided from resources in specific user interface using the 2D viewer available as a Package.
-Meta information is printed to console.
+Displays images provided in the 'resources' folder.

 ### Description
-Script creates an ImageProvider which reads bitmap images from the 'resources' folder.
-This Provider takes images with a period 1000ms, which are provided asynchronously to the handleNewImage function.
+The script creates an ImageProvider which reads bitmap images from the 'resources' folder.
+The provider retrieves a new image every second.
+Each new image will be handled asynchronously by the handleNewImage function.
+The function is responsible for displaying the images in the GUI.

 ### How to Run
 To demo this script the emulator can be used.
-The image is being displayed in the 2D viewer on the webpage (localhost 127.0.0.1) and the meta data is logged to the console
+The image is being displayed in the 2D viewer on the webpage (localhost 127.0.0.1).
+Additional data is being logged in the console.

 ### Topics
 Getting-Started, Image-2D, Sample, SICK-AppSpace